-The political and economic instability of Nigeria opens the doors for a cornucopia of crime.
+Political and economic instability in Nigeria opens the doors for a cornucopia of crime.
 On one end, you have the less sinister, more basic thievery and pick pocketing.
 On the other, you have armed robberies, muggings, abductions and car-jackings.

 Nigeria is currently a very dangerous place in which to travel.
 Governments in several countries have issued warnings against traveling to this West African nation, citing terrorism risks, kidnapping and other violent crime.